 They work well because depending on where you run your retargeting ads they keep showing up.
 If you retarget with Google, websites that use AdSense will show your ad.
 If you use Facebook, your retargeting ads will appear on Facebook or Instagram.
 If you use push notifications, the customer will receive a notification on their desktop that they’ve left something in their cart.

-Since customers may not through the rest of your product page, you’ll want to ensure that your customer has everything they need to buy above the fold.
-You might want to include the product star rating, product photo, marketing tactics and of course, the add to cart button.
-You’ll want to have sale information, a countdown timer, or other scarcity and urgency tactics above the fold.
-Your add to cart button should be visible so that a customer who lands on that page can go through the sales process with ease.
+Since customers may not scroll through the rest of your product page, you’ll want to ensure that your customer has everything they need in order to make a purchase above the fold.
+You might want to include the product star rating, product photos, marketing tactics and, of course, the add-to-cart button.
+You’ll also want to have sale information, a countdown timer, or other scarcity and urgency tactics above the fold.
+Your add-to-cart button should be visible so that a customer who lands on that page can go through the sales process with ease.

-When working to increase your online store’s conversion rate never underestimate the power of testing.
-Little by little you’ll start to see your conversion rate increase bringing your business more money to work with.
-People who regularly optimize their online stores tend to make more money than those who don’t regularly run split tests.
-Not only will optimizing your store make you a better marketer, it’ll also help you build a stronger relationship with your customers.
-From creating copy that helps customers realize your product solves their problem to creating an easy to navigate store that makes shopping online fun, customers do notice the work you put into your store.
-Focus on creating and optimizing your store for your customers and you’ll build brand loyalty.
+When working to improve your online store’s conversion rate optimization tactics, never underestimate the power of testing.
+Little by little, you’ll start to see your conversion rate optimization bringing your business more money to work with.
+People who regularly optimize their online stores tend to make more money than those who don’t.
+Not only will optimizing your store make you a better marketer, but it will also help you build a stronger relationship with your customers.
+From creating copy that helps customers realize your product solves their problems to creating an easy-to-navigate store that makes shopping online fun, customers do notice the work you put into your store.
+Focus on creating and optimizing your store for your customers and you’ll build brand loyalty and ultimately, your sales.